Message Analyzer Tutorial

 If the Grouping Viewer is in focus, then double-clicking a field name in Field Chooser window will add a new nested Group to the current Grouping View Layout configuration.
 Note that you can also right-click any field in Field Chooser window and choose the Add as Column or Add as Grouping context menu command to add a column to the Analysis Grid viewer or a new nested Group to the Grouping viewer, respectively.

-Aliases — if you have any data fields that are difficult to work with, due to their cryptic or complex naming, Message Analyzer enables you to convert their data values to a more user friendly name for ease of recognition.
-You can configure an Alias by right-clicking a field value that you want to convert and then selecting the Create Alias for ‘<columnName>’… context menu item.
+Aliases — if you have any data fields that are difficult to work with, due to their cryptic or complex naming, Message Analyzer enables you to convert their data values to a more user-friendly name for ease of recognition.
+To configure an Alias, right-click a field value that you want to convert and then select the Create Alias for ‘ <columnName> ’… context menu item.
 This action causes the Alias Editor to display, from where you can configure a new Alias.